zihuaweng/image_recognition_service_api/README.md

 In this demo, I deployed InceptionResnetV2 model and the [google object detection model API](https://github.com/tensorflow/models/tree/master/research/object_detection).

 **Is easy to deploy multiple models in this way.
-Also, [tensorflow serving](https://www.tensorflow.org/serving/) maybe a good choose for long-term use.**
+But [tensorflow serving](https://www.tensorflow.org/serving/) maybe a good choose for long-term use.**

 ## Requirement:
 - Ubuntu 16.04